 - Water regularly, every day in hot sunny conditions

 - Don’t be disheartened if plants are sometimes damaged or litter is dropped into your tree garden.
 Just keep going and know that most people really appreciate what you’re doing.
+For more information about Tree Pits see: https://www.islington.gov.uk/physical-activity-parks-and-trees/parks-and-green-space/gardening-and-greening/tree-pits for official guidance

 Below are some images of Forgotten Corners cared for by our members.

-Whitehall Park Forgotten Corner, Pauntley St,
+Whitehall Park Forgotten Corner, Pauntley St

 Rees Street Community Garden